raghurama123/PyLifeS/README.md

 # PyLifeS :construction:

 This repository contains course materials prepared for the graduate-level elective course _Python Programming for Life Science Students_ to be offered during January-April 2024.

+_Classes are on Fridays from 09.30 to 11.30 AM in Room No. 102, SLS Annex building of UoH (University of Hyderabad).
+The first class begins on 19 January 2024._

 Following is the tentative syllabus.

 | Instructor                                         | Prerequisites                           | Credits | Duration                                      |
 |:----------------------------------------------------|:-----------------------------------------|:---------|:-----------------------------------------------|